edmond-chow/TicTacToe/README.md

 * IState = 13
 * The Chesses on Board denoted from 1 through 9

-Special masks for validated in 32-bit with Boards
+Special masks for validation in 32-bit with Boards
 * First3 = 0x3F00
 * Circle = 0xFFFF
 * Center = 0xFF00